-- In just five years, the number of acutely undernourished children receiving treatment globally has tripled: increasing from just over one million in 2009 to over three million in 2014.
-However, only a quarter of acutely malnourished children worldwide currently have access to treatment.
+- In less than a decade, the number of acutely malnourished children receiving treatment globally has quintupled: increasing from just over one million in 2009 to more than five million in 2018.
+Still, just a quarter of acutely malnourished children worldwide currently have access to treatment.

 - $45 can provide a full course of life-saving treatment for an undernourished child.